NGEF

 NGEF (New Government Electrical Factory) of Karnataka in India was an ISO 9001 certified company with German collaborators and known for technology.
 It is taken as an example of an Indian company that declined.

 The Company

 NGEF was incorporated as a company in 1956 in partnership with the former company AEG (Aktiengesellschaft or Allgemeine Elektricitäts-Gesellschaft Aktiengesellschaft) of Germany.
 It had six divisions — transformer, motors, switchgear, power electronics, semi conductor devices and mechanical engineering.
 NGEF was once a leader in pumps, electric motors and switch gears in Bangalore.

 It manufactured pump sets, to provide continuous water supply for farms, and motors, to power the pumps, hence contributing its bit to increase agricultural production.
 NGEF also helped the Railways Modernisation Programme by executing seven major contracts for equipping 20 traction substations in the Central and Western Railways.
-It also manufactured the electrical components for the Kolkata Metro Line 1.
+It also manufactured the electrical components for the Kolkata Metro Blue Line.